itzFlubby/LightStripAudioSync/README.md

 Data packet:     0x02 0x02 0x02 0x31 0x2f 0x03
 ```

-For discovering devices, `LightStripAudioSync.exe` will send the disovery packet as a broadcast UDP packet every five seconds on port `3333`.
+For discovering devices, `LightStripAudioSync.exe` sends a discovery packet as a broadcast UDP packet every five seconds on port `3333`.
-Compatible devices on your network must reply to the broadcast with the register packet on the same port.
+Compatible devices on your network must respond to the broadcast with a registration packet on the same port.
 `LightStripAudioSync.exe` will then start sending the device the magnitudes of the audio stream on your default audio device every ~30ms.
-`<LEN>` will be the number of channels of your default audio device and `<DATA>` the respective magnitudes for each channel.
+`<LEN>` will be the number of channels of your default audio device, and `<DATA>` the respective magnitudes for each channel.

-## Integration with esphome
+## Integrating with esphome

 Example config: